alexandru/alexn.org/_posts/2022-05-23-tracking-effects-in-scala.md

 {% include youtube.html id="YXDm3WHZT5g" caption="Plain Functional Programming by Martin Odersky" %}

-Do you think tracking side-effects like this would be useful in libraries?
+Do you think tracking side effects like this would be useful in libraries?
 Monix, for example, also contains impure parts, and could make use of it.

 Would you like it?
 Any prior art that I'm not aware of?